VisionTrekker/UWLab/README.md

 ## Troubleshooting

-Please for bug and troubleshooting [submit an issue](https://github.com/UW-Lab/UWLab/issues).

 For issues related to Isaac Sim, we recommend checking its [documentation](https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/overview.html) or opening a question on its [forums](https://forums.developer.nvidia.com/c/agx-autonomous-machines/isaac/67).

+or bugs and troubleshooting specific to the UWLab environments, please [submit an issue](https://github.com/UW-Lab/UWLab/issues).

 ## Support